How To Lose Weight Without Gaining Debt

 Rapid weight loss is the same.

-Intense exercise and extreme diets are not sustainable and can be upsetting for your body and mind.
+Intense exercise and extreme diets are unsustainable and can upset your body and mind.
 Your mind is designed to shield you from anything that it perceives as harmful.

-Commit to at least ten minutes a day unless you are sick or injured in order to create a routine.
+Commit to at least ten minutes a day to create a routine unless you are sick or injured.

 Subscribe to get money-saving content by email that can help you stretch your dollars further.